ironbar/arc25/docs/modeling/Iteration_06_reinforcement_learning.md

 ## Next steps

-I might revisit GRPO in the future.
+- I might revisit GRPO in the future.
 When reading papers that use GRPO, check the parametrization.
+- Using VLLM would speedup the algorithm